Trabuco Oaks Steakhouse: History

 Trabuco Oaks Steakhouse was founded by Eleanor, Duke, and Randy Sherod in 1968.
 It opened on June 28 of that year as a snack bar for campers staying at the nearby O'Neill Regional Park.
 Eventually, the decision was made to convert the snack bar into a dinner restaurant.
 In 1982, the Southern California Restaurant Writers dubbed the steakhouse "A Legend In Its Own Time," a phrase that was adopted as the slogan of the restaurant.

 Former U.S. president and Orange County native Richard Nixon would frequent the restaurant.
 Inside the restaurant is a photo of co-founder Eleanor Sherod cutting off Nixon's tie.

 Restaurant

-Trabuco Oaks Steakhouse's primarily charcoal grills its T-bone, sirloin, and filet steaks, with dishes such as the two- pound Cowboy Steak to the eight-ounce filet mignot.
+Trabuco Oaks Steakhouse's primarily charcoal grills its T-bone, sirloin, and filet steaks, with dishes such as the two- pound Cowboy Steak to the eight-ounce filet mignon.
 Other selections include chicken, fish and vegetarian entrees, salads, baked beans, french fries as well as a selection of California wines.
 The restaurant is situated in a wooden shack-like building that was constructed around a large tree — its trunk is situated in the dining area.
-There is no electricity or gas in the restaurant.
+There is no gas in the restaurant.